jeffbski/pkglink/README.md

 This project was born out of discussions between @kevinold and @jeffbski at Strange Loop 2016.

 [CodeWinds Training](https://codewinds.com) sponsored the development of this project.
-CodeWinds offers live in-person or webinar developer training in React, Redux, RxJS, or Node.js.